Aboualy/CarGallery/README.md

 “Ganache quickly fire up a personal Ethereum blockchain which you can use to run tests, execute commands, and inspect state while controlling how the chain operates.”

 “Solidity is a contract-oriented, high-level language for implementing smart contracts.”

-A decentralized application (Dapp, dApp or DApp) is an application that is run by many users on a decentralized network with trustless protocols.”